Article

 Embedding T Levels into a grow your own workforce strategy

-Read insights and recommendations on how to integrate your T Level placements into workforce strategies.
+Insights and recommendations on how to integrate T Level placements into workforce strategies.

-The purpose of this event was to explore the insights and recommendations from a roundtable conducted with members of the ICS Industry Placement Network, which is comprised of health and care sector employers.
-This session looked at current good practice in the area, future developments and barriers to implementation and actionable strategies to ensure that workforce development initiatives are both effective and sustainable.
+Over two sessions, held in July 2025 and January 2026, members of the ICS Industry Placement Network were invited to explore insights and share recommendations in two roundtable sessions.
+These looked at current good practice in the area, future developments and barriers to implementation, and actionable strategies to ensure workforce development initiatives are both effective and sustainable.

 T Levels, with their blend of classroom learning and on-the-job experience, offer a unique opportunity to cultivate a skilled and adaptable workforce from within our own communities.
 However, we know that organisations offering T Level industry placements are not all yet integrating them strongly into workforce strategies and realising the potential of industry placements as an important element of growing your own workforce.